huntdatacenter/docs/docs/do-science/community/cafe.md

 description: This page holds information on communication within the HUNT Cloud community.
 ---

-# Community café
+# Community cafe

-**All lab users are invited to join our community café that is currently located at Slack.
+**All lab users are invited to join our community cafe that is currently located at Slack.
 We have arranged tables both for your lab team and for your scientific interests.**

 [[toc]]

 ## Invitations

-Scientists and scientific administrators in HUNT Cloud gets an invitation to our community café as part of the onboarding process.
+Scientists and scientific administrators in HUNT Cloud gets an invitation to our community cafe as part of the onboarding process.
 The invitation remains as long as you have an active user agreement.

 ::: tip Looking for a new invitation?